-1st TERM Intellectual Philosophy.
+1st TERM -Intellectual Philosophy.

 Chemistry.

-Astronomy.
+and and a second Astronomy.

-2d TERM Evidences of Christianity.
+2d TERM.-Evidences of Christianity.
 Political Economy.
 Moral Philosophy.

-3d TERM Greek and Latin, with Lectures.
+3d TERM.-Greek and Latin, with Lectures.
+Chemistry : Mineralogy.

-Chemistry: Mineralogy.

 Butler's Analogy : Natural Theology.

 During the Senior year, Lectures are delivered on the application of Science to the Arts; on Botany, Anatomy, and the Principles of Law; and on Theological subjects to all the classes.